deeplearning4j/deeplearning4j/word2vec.md

         Word2Vec vec = SerializationUtils.readObject(new File("mypath"));

-You can then use Word2vec as a lookup table in the following way:
+You can then use Word2vec as a lookup table:

         INDArray wordVector = vec.getWordVectorMatrix("myword");
         double[] wordVector = vec.getWordVector("myword");